 - 2 t. salt

-- 1/2 - 1 t. espelette pepper depending on your heat tolerance
+- 1/4 - 1 t. cayenne pepper depending on your heat tolerance (I use espelette)

 - OPTIONAL: halloumi croutons